-The Extended Phase 1 Habitat Survey is the initial baseline assessment that the ecology team would undertake of a site to enable their clients to understand its ecological value and it’s potential to support protected and notable species of flora and fauna.
+The Preliminary Ecological Appraisal is the initial baseline assessment that the ecology team would undertake of a site to enable their clients to understand its ecological value and it’s potential to support protected and notable species of flora and fauna.
 Where necessary, the requirement for further survey would be detailed within the report.

-Carrying out an Extended Phase I Habitat Survey is a requirement under planning; it's advised that ecological surveys are undertaken before planning permission is determined ("The need to ensure that ecological surveys are carried out should therefore only be left to coverage under planning conditions in exceptional circumstances").
+Carrying out an Preliminary Ecological Appraisal is a requirement under planning; it's advised that ecological surveys are undertaken before planning permission is determined ("The need to ensure that ecological surveys are carried out should therefore only be left to coverage under planning conditions in exceptional circumstances").
 When undertaken prior to land acquisition, the survey provides an early warning for any ecological issues which may impact development timescales or costs, or require further investigation prior to development – enabling these factors to be fully considered at the feasibility stage with appropriate cost and programme allowances being made.

 Land Owners, Occupiers and Facilities Managers

-An Extended Phase 1 Habitat Survey can prove valuable in identifying areas of land which should be afforded careful management to protect species and habitats, or identify areas which would benefit from enhancement as part of a management plan.
+An Preliminary Ecological Appraisal can prove valuable in identifying areas of land which should be afforded careful management to protect species and habitats, or identify areas which would benefit from enhancement as part of a management plan.
 The survey will also identify any sensitive areas of habitat, or protected or notable species of flora or fauna which may be impacted by maintenance and improvement works.